 - Usually, calling Customer Service is the first step.
-If there is anything else you need to do, Customer Service will let you know.
-You can reach Customer Service by calling (855) 645-8448.
-Hours of operation between October 1st and March 31st are 8 a.m. to 8 p.m., 7 days a week; closed Thanksgiving Day and Christmas Day, and open on New Year's Day, Martin Luther King Jr.'s Day, and President's Day.
-Hours of operation between April 1st and September 30th are 8 a.m. to 8 p.m., Monday through Friday; closed weekends and federal holidays.
-(TTY users should call 711). - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+If there is anything else you need to do, Customer Service will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
 If you put your complaint in writing, we will respond to your complaint in writing. - Standard Grievances (Complaints)